Quick answer

 Is my copy of I Have Landed: The End of a Beginning in Natural History a first edition?

-A first edition of I Have Landed: The End of a Beginning in Natural History by Stephen Jay Gould (Harmony Books) is identified by: Harmony Books, New York, 2002; first edition, first printing with number line ending in 1; priced dust jacket.
+A first edition of I Have Landed: The End of a Beginning in Natural History by Stephen Jay Gould (Harmony Books) is identified by: Harmony Books, New York, published 14 May 2002; first edition, first printing with the number line ending in 1 on the copyright page.

 How do I tell the first printing from a later one?

 Check the copyright page.
 A number line whose lowest number is 1 marks a first printing (Random House ends at 2).
-US true first, Harmony Books (a Crown/Random House imprint).
+US true first, Harmony Books (a Crown/Random House imprint), 2002.

 Is the book-club edition the same as the first?